samb-t/samb-t.github.io/_posts/2020-12-30-surjective-vaes.md

 <!-- Probably not 0, probably vcat(zeros(), logpdf(z)) ??? log p(x, e) = log p(x|z) + log p(z).
 Not sure... -->

 Wonder if we could use Turing variational inference to implement affine layer?

+Augment followed by affine coupling layers is an augmented normalizing flow.
+Augment followed by a bijection then a slice is a Continuously Indexed Normalising Flow.

 ## Stochastic Normalizing Flows